Yori1999/cdktf-infra-uniovi/API.md

 public deployHardenedServer(scope: Construct, id: string, serverProps: ServerPropsInterface, internalMachineComponentProps: InternalMachineComponentPropsInterface): Construct
 ```

+Generates a hardened Docker server using the provided properties.

+This method is used to deploy an hardened server using Docker.
+It creates a Docker image and a container with the specified configurations.
+Optionally, it can include volumes, either a default volume or a set of volumes passed by the user.
+This method is specifically designed for server deployments, which may include additional
+configurations such as ports and networks.
+By default, it will expose ports 80 and 443, but this can be customized through the serverProps.

 ###### `scope`<sup>Required</sup> <a name="scope" id="cdktf-infra-uniovi.DockerDeployStrategy.deployHardenedServer.parameter.scope"></a>

 - *Type:* constructs.Construct

+The scope in which the resources will be created.

 ---